wheelo/makefile-ref/README.md

-this is a collection of some useful makefile
+a collection of some useful makefile